-If you decide to add live plants to your gecko’s enclosure, it is important to choose plants not raising the humidity levels too much.
+If you decide to add live plants to your gecko’s enclosure, it is important to choose plants that don’t cause high humidity levels.

 You will need to invest in a good hygrometer to ensure your bioactive enclosure’s humidity level is appropriate for your gecko.

-Since a leopard gecko’s natural environment in the desert, the optimal humidity level should be between 30%-40%.
+Since a leopard gecko’s natural environment is in the desert, the optimal humidity level should be 30%-40%.